If you're thankful for your pet, follow these tips to give them a great and delicious Thanksgiving.

 The American Society for the Prevention of Cruelty to Animals has helpful suggestions to make sure your pets enjoy tasty treats on Thanksgiving without causing them harm.

-There's nothing wrong with giving your furry friends a small treat, as long as it's food that has been deemed safe.
-"A few small boneless pieces of cooked turkey, a taste of mashed potato or even a lick of pumpkin pie shouldn't pose a problem," ASPCA says.
+When it comes to people food, there's nothing wrong with giving your furry friends a small treat, as long as it's food that has been deemed safe.
 Make sure not to let your pets eat too much though, otherwise they could get sick.

 Turkey: Safe Turkey is a Thanksgiving 'do' as long as you follow certain rules.
 Make sure it's only a few small pieces that are boneless and thoroughly cooked.

 Mashed, sweet potatoes and gravy: Safe Drizzling a little gravy over your pets' food is a great way to give them something special on the holiday, according to the ASPCA.
 If you want to share your potatoes or sweet potatoes, it's safe to give them a little of that, too.